Most Popular Drinks in the World: Top 12 Ranked (2026)

 Here comes a tasty lineup of drinks loved worldwide, chosen for their massive global consumption, deep cultural roots, and how easy they are to find or make.

-Tea
+2. Tea

 Tea Popular Drinks in the World

-Right after water, tea is the second most consumed beverage worldwide.
-Because it is high in antioxidants, drinking green and black tea is great for lowering the risk of heart disease, high blood pressure, and diabetes.
+Tea is rich in antioxidants, and green and black tea are often associated with heart health, blood pressure support, and better metabolic health.
 Meanwhile, yerba mate, popular in South America, is gaining global attention for its energy-boosting effects.
 In 2024, the yerba mate market was valued at $1.84 billion (€1.62 billion), with projections to grow to $3.27 billion (€2.88 billion) by 2032.
-This type of tea is known to relieve fatigue and improve concentration and alertness.

-Coffee
+3. Coffee

 Coffee Most Popular Drinks in the World